uviclibraries/transcription/pre-workshop.md

 ## Pre-Workshop Videos & Activities
 This workshop is primarily hands-on practice with Microsoft 365 and Whisper transcription services to learn to use key features of the software.

-> **Please Note: If you are a UVic staff or faculty member, you will not be able to use the Whisper.ai transcription software unless your faculty systems support person installs it for you.**
+> **Please Note: If you are a UVic staff or faculty member, you will not be able to use the aTrain transcription software on your UVic provided computer, so you would need to install it on a personal laptop**

 Here is a link to the [Windows Software](https://apps.microsoft.com/store/detail/atrain/9N15Q44SZNS2){:target="_blank"} & the [Mac Software](https://goodsnooze.gumroad.com/l/macwhisper){:target="_blank"}.
 You will be able to use the Microsoft 365 transcription service without any problems.